 Rent to buy agreements are a form of credit contract, which means that you would have some protection under the Credit Contracts and Consumer Finance Act (CCCF), for example regarding things like a 'cooling-off' period, disclosure and a hardship provision.

-If you’re thinking of signing up to a rent to buy scheme, we strongly recommend that you consider other options first (e.g. talking to your bank or mortgage broker, asking family members to contribute to a deposit, or the options discussed in the previous question.
+If you’re thinking of signing up to a rent to buy scheme, we strongly recommend that you consider other options first (such as the low deposit options and other help described elsewhere).
 If you still think this is your best bet, do obtain independent legal advice first.